david-yost/BookNotes/hbrs-10-must-reads-for-new-managers.md

 - Be up front with each decision, will you make the call, use a small group for counsel, or seek full-tem consensus.

+### Accelerate the Team's Development

+- Help energize the team with some early wins to reinforce the value of the new rules and processes.
+- Creating the successes and buidling on them creates a virtuous cycle of achievement and confidence.